preciofishbone/OmniaDocsG2/general-assets/layout-explorer/clipboard-sections-blocks/index.rst

 Clipboard for sections and blocks
 =======================================

 Using this feature, available in Omnia 6.7 and later, you can copy sections and blocks between pages or page types.
+The omnia cliboard exists within a tenant.
 You must be able to use Design Mode to use the clipboard.

 The clipboard is available here: